 The South Atlantic Fishery Management Council (SAFMC) manages black sea bass (Centropristis striata) in federal waters from the Florida Keys to Cape Hatteras, North Carolina.
 The current allocation is 57% recreational and 43% commercial.
 For the past several years, the fishing year for black sea bass ran from June 1-May 31.
 In the past several years, recreational and commercial black sea bass fishing has been subject to quota closures shortening the fishing year (e.g., recreational: 12 Feb 2011, 17 Oct 2011; commercial: 15 May 2009, 20 Dec 2009, 7 Oct 2010, 15 July 2011, and 8 Oct 2012).
 In 2012, the SAFMC implemented Snapper-Grouper Amendment 18A, which established a black sea bass pot endorsement program where a commercial vessel with an Unlimited Snapper-Grouper Permit may harvest black sea bass using pot gear only if the vessel also has a black sea bass pot endorsement (SAFMC 2012).
 Amendment 18A also implemented a limit of 35 black sea bass pot tags issued to each of the 32 black sea bass pot gear endorsement holders each permit year, a 1,000 pound (lb) gutted weight (gw) trip limit, an increase in the commercial minimum size limit from 10 inches to 11 inches total length, and a requirement that pots be returned to shore at the end of each trip.
 In 2013, the SAFMC implemented Regulatory Amendment 19 (Reg-19), which increased the black sea bass commercial annual catch limit (ACL) from 309,000 lb gw to 661,034 lb gw (in 2015) based on the results of the latest stock assessment (SAFMC 2013).
-In 2014, the SAFMC implemented Regulatory Amendment 14 (Reg-14), which changed the commercial fishing season for black sea bass to Jan 1-Dec 31 (starting in 2015), implemented a 300-lb gw hookand-line trip limit for Jan-Apr, and a 1,000-lb gw hook-and-line trip limit for May 1-Dec 31.
+In 2014, the SAFMC will implement Regulatory Amendment 14 (Reg-14), which will change the commercial fishing season for black sea bass to Jan 1-Dec 31, and implement a 300-lb gw hook-and-line trip limit for Jan-Apr, and a 1,000-lb gw hook-and-line trip limit for May 1-Dec 31.
 See Appendix A for a visual on management history.

-Due to the substantial increase in the ACL via Reg-19, there was potential that the commercial black sea bass pot season would remain open when federally-protected whales occur in the mid-Atlantic and Southeast regions (i.e., Nov 1-Apr 30) for the first time since Dec 2010 (Figure A2).
-Entanglement in fixed fishing gear, such as pot gear, is a leading cause of human-induced western North Atlantic right whale (Eubalaena glacialis) mortality (Knowlton et al. 2012, Waring et al. 2014).
+Due to the substantial increase in the ACL via Reg-19, there was concern that the commercial black sea bass pot season might remain open when federally-protected whales occur in the mid-Atlantic and Southeast regions (i.e., Nov 1-Apr 30) for the first time since Dec 2010 (Figure A2).
+Entanglement in fixed fishing gear, such as pot gear, is a leading cause of human-induced right whale mortality (Knowlton et al. 2012, Waring et al. 2014).
 To minimize the probability of entanglement of ESA-listed whales in black sea bass pot gear, Reg-19 implemented an annual prohibition on the use of black sea bass pots from Nov 1-Apr 30 in conjunction with the ACL increase.

-The SAFMC, through Regulatory Amendment 16 (Reg-16), is currently considering shortening the black sea bass pot closure season and/or spatially designating the closure boundaries (SAFMC 2014).
-The purpose of Reg-16 is to reconsider the annual November 1 through April 30 prohibition on the use of black sea bass pot gear.
-The need for the amendment is to minimize socioeconomic impacts to black sea bass pot endorsement holders while considering the need to protect ESA-listed whales in the South Atlantic region.
-This analysis considers the potential landings of black sea bass as well as the risk to right whales that might occur under the alternatives of Reg-16 (Appendix B).
-This analysis does not address any reductions in entanglement risk that might result from Reg-16 Action 2, which proposes to modify buoy line/weak link gear requirements and buoy line rope marking for black sea bass pots required by the Atlantic Large Whale Take Reduction Plan (ALWTRP).
+The SAFMC, through Regulatory Amendment 16 (Reg-16), is currently considering removing or shortening the black sea bass pot closure season, or spatially designating the closure boundaries (SAFMC 2014).
+The goal of Reg-16 is to increase the socio-economic benefits to black sea bass pot endorsement holders while maintaining protections for ESA-listed whales in the South Atlantic region.
+This analysis considers the potential landings of black sea bass as well as the risk to right whales that might occur under the alternatives of Reg-16 (Appendix B):